Dregu/LiveSplit-Spelunky2/README.md

 Supports tracking ingame time, rta time, splitting on level changes, world changes, ending cutscenes, terra encounters and character unlocks. **Remember to check the settings in split editor for the right category options.**

-You can also use this with the [journal tracker](https://github.com/Dregu/s2tracker) if you enable it in the options.
+You can also use the autosplitter to feed the [journal tracker](https://github.com/Dregu/s2tracker) if you enable it in the options.

 ## Game data